Justikun/justikun.github.io/_posts/2024-11-08-debianchecklist.md

 sudo ufw enable
 ```
 This configuration blocks all incoming network traffic by default, except for SSH connections originating from your local network.
 Replace '192.168.1.0/24' with the actual subnet of your local network.
-All outgoing traffic from the server is permitted.
+Then we allow all outgoing traffic from the server.
+And finally we enable the ufw firewall.

 >Note: These firewall rules are a basic starting point.
 You'll likely need to adjust them based on your specific project requirements and security needs.
 You will also need to ensure your router's firewall is up and configured.
 {: .prompt-warning }

 I hope this revised checklist helps you quickly set up the basics of your new Debian server.